rjdbcm/blastpipe/README.rst

 |ozi-badge| |py-version-badge| |openssf-badge| |slsa-level3-badge| |fossa-badge| |semantic-release-badge| |bandit-badge|

-A simple utility library, used as a slice demonstration for using Meson+OZI as a Python packaging management layer.
+A simple utility library, used as a slice demonstration for using Meson+OZI as a Python packaging management layer and for OZI Project experiments.

+Includes msgspec linked with mimalloc.

 .. image:: https://raw.githubusercontent.com/OZI-Project/brand/main/images/blastpipe-logo.svg
   :align: left